-Why, Nader asked at a news conference in Annapolis this week, has Ehrlich (R) failed to answer his July 14 letter about rising medical malpractice insurance rates?
+Why, Nader asked at a news conference in Annapolis last week, has Ehrlich (R) failed to answer his July 14 letter about rising medical malpractice insurance rates?

 In the letter, Nader takes issue with the governor's approach to solving a growing problem that could lead to a shortage of physicians in Maryland.
 Ehrlich has called it a crisis and proposed solving it with tort reform.
 He wants limits set on the multimillion-dollar jury awards that he says are driving insurance rates sky-high.

 But Nader called that "tort deform" and said in his letter to Ehrlich that such a measure would be "misguided and cruel to Marylanders."
 Limiting jury awards, he wrote, merely punishes the victims of medical mistakes.

 Nader said he believes that the real answer to the medical malpractice mess lies in a combination of improved insurance regulation and an intensified effort to weed out bad doctors.